gilangheavy/open-discuss/docs/PRD.md

 - ✅ Comment owner can delete their own comment (soft delete)
 - ✅ Deleted comments show as "**komentar telah dihapus**"
 - ✅ Comments are sorted by date ascending

-**Optional Features (Minimum 2 of 3):**

-- ⭕ Authenticated user can add reply to a comment
+- ✅ Authenticated user can add reply to a comment
-- ⭕ Reply owner can delete their own reply (soft delete)
+- ✅ Reply owner can delete their own reply (soft delete)
-- ⭕ Deleted replies show as "**balasan telah dihapus**"
+- ✅ Deleted replies show as "**balasan telah dihapus**"
-- ⭕ Replies are sorted by date ascending
+- ✅ Replies are sorted by date ascending
-- ⭕ Authenticated user can like/unlike a comment (toggle)
+- ✅ Authenticated user can like/unlike a comment (toggle)
-- ⭕ Comment `likeCount` is displayed in thread details
+- ✅ Comment `likeCount` is displayed in thread details

 ### 7.2.
 Quality Gates

 **Code Quality:**

 - ✅ 100% test coverage (statements, functions, lines)
-- ✅ 95%+ branch coverage
+- ✅ 98.12% branch coverage
 - ✅ All tests passing (unit + integration + e2e)
 - ✅ Zero ESLint errors
 - ✅ Clean Architecture layers strictly enforced: